Yancyyyyyy/hey-you/README.md

 This is our Group Project of CPT202 Software Engineering.

-It is a Student Enteractive Platform with fuctions such as chatting and booking co-studying room on campus.
+It is a Student Enteractive WebApp build with SpringBoot2 + Mybatis with fuctions such as chatting and booking co-studying room on campus.

 I am happy to share with you.